Daggers Drawn, Maxim Jakubowski

 About Peter Lovesey

-Peter Lovesey, the author of more than thirty highly praised mystery novels, has won the British Crime Writers’ Association Silver and Gold Dagger awards as well as the Diamond Dagger for Lifetime Achievement and the Strand Magazine Lifetime Achievement Award in 2014.
-In the United States, he has received Edgar and Dilys nominations, an Anthony Award and a Macavity Award, and the Ellery Queen Readers Award, among others.
-In 2018, he was named a Mystery Writers of America Grand Master.
+Peter Lovesey (1936–2025) wrote more than thirty highly praised mystery novels, including the Peter Diamond mysteries, the Sergeant Cribb historical mysteries, and the Bertie Prince of Wales novels.
+His book have won the British Crime Writers’ Association Silver and Gold Dagger awards, the Cartier Diamond Dagger, the Grand Prix de Litterature Policiere, the Diamond Dagger for Lifetime Achievement, and the Strand Magazine Lifetime Achievement Award.
+In the United States, his books won an Anthony Award, a Macavity Award, and the Ellery Queen Readers Award, among others.
+He was named a Grand Master of the Swedish Academy of Detection and a Mystery Writers of America Grand Master.

 About Stella Duffy